 Sinusitis is an inflammation, or swelling, of the tissue lining the sinuses.
 There are two types of sinusitis:

-- Acute bacterial sinusitis: a sudden onset of cold symptoms such as runny nose, stuffy nose, and facial pain that does not go away after 7 to 10 days.
+Acute bacterial sinusitis: a sudden onset of cold symptoms such as runny nose, stuffy nose, and facial pain that does not go away after 10 days, or symptoms that seem to begin improving but return worse than the initial symptoms.
 It responds well to antibiotics and decongestants.

 Who gets sinusitis?

-- Nasal mucus membrane swelling, as from a common cold
+Nasal mucus membrane swelling, as from a common cold or allergies

-In children, common environmental factors that contribute to sinusitis include allergies, illness from other children at day care or school, and smoke in the environment.
+In children, common factors in the environment that contribute to sinusitis include allergies, illness from other children at day care or school, and smoke in the environment.

-In adults, the contributing factors are most frequently infections, allergies, and smoking.
+In adults, the contributing factors are most frequently viral infections, allergies, and smoking.

 What are the signs and symptoms of acute sinusitis?